tdjastrzebski/cppbuild/README.md

 * 1.3.14 commented out `#define` directives are correctly ignored, packages updated
 * 1.3.15 **c_cpp_properties** schema updated, minor fixes
 * 1.3.16 **c_cpp_properties** schema updated again, serious parser bug fix, packages updated, first attempt at full dependency analysis (and rebuild)
+* 1.3.17 lodash updated to ver 4.17.20 to eliminate its known vulnerabilities

 # Further improvements
 I am certain this tool could be further improved in many ways, including both functionality and code structure.
 This is the second TypeScript program I have ever written (the first one was "hello world" app).